dhermes/k-compensated-de-casteljau/README.md

 The paper demonstrates how to evaluate de Casteljau's Algorithm in ``K``-times the working precision.

+This repository is laid out in a manner described in [Good Enough Practices in Scientific Computing][2].

 ## Installation

 The code used to build the manuscript, generate images and verify